 One of the best places to find all of these creatures and many, many more is Lembeh Strait in Northern Sulawesi, Indonesia, recognised as the world’s premium muck diving destination.

 Wikipedia: “Muck diving gets its name from the sediment that lies beneath most dives: A normally muddy or “mucky” environment.
-Other than the muddy sediment, the standard muck dive may consist of dead coral skeletons, discarded fishing equipment, tires and other man-made garbage.
-In addition, the visibility is usually sub par to the reef or wreck sites of the area”.
+Other than the muddy sediment, the standard muck dive may consist of dead coral skeletons, discarded fishing equipment, tires and other man-made garbage.”

-Muck diving is all about spotting tiny underwater critters, species that you would normally not look for or find easily during a regular dive.
+Muck diving is all about spotting weird and unusual underwater critters, species that you would normally not look for or find easily during a regular dive.

 Lembeh Strait is a shallow sea channel between the harbour town of Bitung and the island of Lembeh.
 As it is protected by the island, diving in Lembeh Strait is generally calm with very little current.
-Visibility can range between 4 and 20 metres.
-The average depth is in the region of 8 metres, which means you can enjoy long dives!
+Visibility can range between 8 and 20 metres.
+The average depth is in the region of 10metres, which means you can enjoy long dives!

 The sandy and silty sea bottom hosts an enormous variety of rare species which are common here but almost unheard of anywhere else.